LeeT27/scatterV/README.md

 To verify correct processor behavior, I implemented a Monte Carlo simulation written entirely in RISC-V assembly that estimates π as the sample size converges to ∞.
 The main star of the show in this simulation is the custom `RND` instruction that constantly creates pseudorandom coordinates to be used in branch calculations to determine a hit or miss.

 ### Mathematical Principle
-The program approximates π by generating random coordinate points $(x, y)$ within a square area bounded by (0,0) and (1,1) every tenth of a second and determining the ratio of points that fall inside the shaded quarter circle, calculated using the following circle equation:
+The program approximates π by generating random coordinate points $(x, y)$ within a square area bounded by (0,0) and (4095,4095) and determining the ratio of points that fall inside the shaded quarter circle using the following circle equation:

 $$x^2 + y^2 \le 1$$